 • Verify that you have access to the vCloud Usage Meter console as usagemeter.

-• From the certificate authority, obtain the private key and the signed certificate.
+• From the certificate authority, obtain both the private key and the signed certificate.
 Both files must be in PEM format.

 Procedure